Knotx/knotx/documentation/src/main/wiki/HttpServiceAdapter.md

 ## How does it work?
 When Http Service Adapter starts processing a message from Event Bus, it expects following input:
-- `clientRequest` - JSON object that contains original client request (contains e.g. headers, params, formAttributes etc.).
+- `clientRequest` - JSON object that contains client request (contains e.g. headers, params, formAttributes etc.).
 - `params` - JSON object that contains additional parameters, among those parameter mandatory `path` parameter should be defined.

 ### Service path